-THERMAL FLUID SYSTEMS
+THERMAL FLUID

-Industrial Thermal Oil (HTF) Heating Systems
+Thermal Oil (HTF)

 These types of heating systems are used for high performance industrial processes - most often as an alternative to high pressure saturated steam.

-They become an attractive alternative to the steam mainly due to much higher operating temperatures on the media (HTF), maintaining low system pressure (often atmospheric pressure).
-But there are numerous other advantages, including significant less overall operation costs.
-See more at "COMPARE STEAM AND THERMAL FLUID".
+These heaters become an attractive alternative to the steam - mainly due to much higher operating temperatures on the heating media (HTF), able to maintain low system pressure (often atmospheric pressure).

-General Principle in
+General Principle

-AB&CO Oil- and Gas-fired
+in Fuel Oil- and Gas-fired Models

 Above in higher quality Properties Steam/Water Properties HTF (typically white mineral oil type)